NCG77/bespoke/README.md

 ### Theme Toggle
 - Use the sun/moon icon to switch between light and dark modes
 - Theme preference persists across sessions

-### Notifications
-- Use the bell icon to toggle email notifications
-- When enabled, summarized notes are automatically sent to your email

 ## Contributing